retched/ZC-USPSRestful/README.md

 ### Why should I use this version versus the one that's out there now?

 The USPS created an "in-before-the-lock" situation concerning the original WebTools API.
-They will still allow access to the API by way of manually granting access but they will read you the "riot act" with regards to enabling them.
-If you are still using the Web Tools API and have no issues accessing or using them, continue to use them.
+They will still allow access to the API by way of manually granting access, but they will read you the "riot act" with regards to enabling them.
+If you are still using the Web Tools API and have no issues accessing or using it, continue to use it.
 But know that in 2026, the older WebTools API will be completely disabled, and at that point, everyone will have to use the RESTful version of the API going forward.

 ### What is this OAuth Token?
 Do I need to get one?